 complete aws 'p/*/`aws_completer`/'

-If aws_completer is not already in the shell PATH, replace it inside the backticks with the absolute path returned by which aws_completer.
+If aws_completer is not already in PATH for tcsh, replace aws_completer inside the backticks with the absolute path returned by command -v aws_completer.

-Use source ~/.bashrc or source ~/.tcshrc instead when those are the files you updated.
-Opening a new terminal window has the same effect.
+Use source ~/.zshrc or source ~/.tcshrc instead when that is the file you updated.
+Opening a new terminal session also loads the saved rule.

-- Enter a partial AWS CLI command and press Tab twice to confirm that completion now lists matching operations.
+- Enter a partial AWS CLI command and press Tab twice.

 $ aws sts g<Tab><Tab> get-access-key-info get-federation-token get-caller-identity get-session-token get-delegated-access-token get-web-identity-token